 It is like asking how can he feel the taste of food, or know the movement of his limbs.
 The answer is direct, personal experience.The examples you have mentioned are some of the sensations.
 Other sensations include a feeling of expansion, joy, tinkling effects, hot water flowing, pores openning, slight pressure on crown of head and other vital points, and seeing bright, beautiful colours.

 Can a person learn both waidan and neidan at the same time?
 Will there be any conflict and/or adverse effects?

-Yes, a person can learn both waidan and neidan at the same time; they complement each other.
-Conflict and adverse effects occur if any one or bloth are practised wrongly.
+Yes, a person can learn both waidan (or external elixir) and neidan (or internal elixir) at the same time; they complement each other.
+Conflict and adverse effects occur if any one or both are practised wrongly.

 Can you please tell me something about Guolin qigong?

 Guolin qigong was invented by the female master Guo Lin.
 It resembles a form of elegant walking, and is meant to contain or overcome cancer.It is very popular amongst cancer patients who also have found practising qigong together regularly and sharing experiences a definite contributing factor towards their recovery.

 Can a person learn 2 types of qigong at the same time e.g. Guolin and Waidankung simultaneously?
 Will there be any conflict and or adverse effects?

 You may learn two, including Guolin and Waidankung together, or more types of qigong at the same time, but it is usually better to focus on one at one time.
 If you practise them correctly, there are no conflict or adverse effects.

 When they wanted to learn Shaolin qigong from me, many Waidankung practitioners and instructors told me they had been warned not to mix their Waidankung with other forms of qigong.
 I told them that different masters might have different views, and often their views were affected by the policies of their schools.
 Virtually all of them benefitted from learning the new form of qigong, including overcoming some serious health problems.